 The minimum prerequisite is a baccalaureate degree.
 Course work in psychology is preferred but not required.
 Academic background, personal and emotional suitability, volunteer or paid experience in the helping professions, experience with and openness to diversity, multiculturalism, and social justice, and the educational and professional goals of each candidate are evaluated before admission is granted.
 Screening includes, but is not limited to, a cumulative minimum GPA of 3.0 at the undergraduate level, three letters of recommendation, and a writing sample.
 Personal interviews are required for those applicants who meet the initial application criteria.

-Kindly submit official transcripts (including school stamp/seal) from all post-secondary institutions attended, for example, community and undergraduate colleges, and graduate schools, if applicable.
+Submit official transcripts (including school stamp/seal) from all post-secondary institutions attended, for example, community and undergraduate colleges, and graduate schools, if applicable.

 Prepare a current curriculum vitae (CV) or résumé detailing your relevant experience, in the following order: